Important Donor Information

-- While sitting in Refresh area, cross ankles, and squeeze leg muscles.
+- While sitting in the Refresh area, cross ankles, and squeeze leg muscles.
 This will continue to improve your blood flow after donating.

 - After leaving the Refresh area, continue to drink water and eat, if your diet allows, salty snacks/food.

 - You will be given a sheet containing post-donation care instructions.
 Please keep this as a reference should you need guidance after you leave our donation site.

 - Use muscle tensing any time you feel anxious, dizzy, or faint.
-If symptoms continue or worsen, lower yourself to the floor, prop feet at level higher than heart, and summon help.
+If symptoms continue or worsen, lower yourself to the floor, prop feet at a level higher than heart, and summon help.

 - If you will be driving after your donation, ensure you feel well before starting your vehicle.
 Do not drive after donation if you are experiencing any faintness, weakness, dizziness, nausea, or similar symptoms.

 - Please let us know if you have suggestions to improve our process.
 These are always welcome.

 Donors must be in good health, at least 17 years old (16 years old with written parental consent in SC & GA, 16 and 17 year olds need parental consent in NC), and weigh at least 110 pounds.